codebiff/codebiff-old/posts/about-this-site.markdown

   - general
 date: 2012-01-08
 ---
 Here's a quick first post about why I made the site and what it's all about.
 I'm guessing this will be read by no one as there isn't anything else useful on the site to be Googled!
+It will be updated as the site evolves.

 ### What's it for?